 - Glory Hound: Cere, who knew Malicos before the purge, reveals that other Jedi were wary of the successful general, regarding him as vainglorious and overly eager to take credit for victories.

-- Go Mad from the Revelation: Being trapped for years in an Eldritch Location like Dathomir, a planet consumed by the Dark Side, left Malicos insane.
+- Go Mad from the Isolation: Being trapped for years in an Eldritch Location like Dathomir, a planet consumed by the Dark Side, left Malicos insane.

-- Manipulative Bastard: Controls the Nightbrothers through fear of his power, while simultaneously telling Nightsister Merrin lies about the Jedi by feeding off her loathing of those who wield lightsabers, hoping to use her to keep others away while he establishes a power base for himself.
+- Manipulative Bastard: Controls the Nightbrothers through fear of his power, while simultaneously telling Nightsister Merrin lies about the Jedi (namely that they massacred the Nightsisters, when in truth, it was General Grievous) by feeding off her loathing of those who wield lightsabers, hoping to use her to keep others away while he establishes a power base for himself.

 - Meaningful Name: "Malicos" isnt too far removed from "malicious", which suits his personality well.